vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

   cert-manager.community.tanzu.vmware.com  1.5.1    2021-08-13T19:52:11Z
 ```

 For some packages, bespoke changes to the configuration may be required.
 There is no requirement to supply any bespoke data values for the Cert Manager packages, unless you would like to install the certificate manager components to a different target namespace (the target namespace is set to *tanzu-certificates* by default).
-These configuration values can be queried through the use of the `--values-schema` option to the `tanzu package available get`, as shown below.
+These configuration values can be queried using the `--values-schema` option with the `tanzu package available get`, as shown below.

 ```sh
 % tanzu package available get cert-manager.community.tanzu.vmware.com/1.5.1 -n default --values-schema